Website Code Snippet Tool

 Displaying snippets of code on your website can be a tricky business.
 Displaying HTML code can be a downright painful.
 Sure, it can be done, but sometimes the results are horrific.
 That code with the black background and fluorescent text from a very popular code site is in my opinion a prime example.
 I find it painful to look at.
 So, I tried to stick with traditional colors and keep it professional.
 I know there are code plugins out there, but I also know plugins represent potential Scammers entry point, bog down your site and could cause conflicts.
 I have learned to avoid them well, limit the as best I can.
 Oh and many of them want to be paid.

-Website Code Snippet Tool was to have it do it simply, quickly and have the results easy on the eyes.
+My goal in developing the Website Code Snippet Tool was to have it do it simply, quickly and have the results easy on the eyes.
 Of course, VBA was my first target but that grew to include HTML, CSS. and Javascript The tool shown below is straight forward to use with limited inputs.

 The form will popup when you open the worksheet or you can hit the Cntrl and l (lower case L) keys.